 But Google also has a nifty online communication tool called Google Hangouts that allows you to exchange text messages, pictures, and videos with anyone you know who has a Google account.
 You can have live video chats with your Google contacts, or call phone numbers and have a phone call with virtually anyone in the world – all on your computer or mobile device!

 Google Hangouts is an all-in-one online communication tool, available on multiple platforms.
-It allows users to find contacts and send text messages (or pictures or videos), and hold live video chats.
+It allows users to find contacts and send messages (or pictures or videos), and hold video chats.
 It also allows users to hold phone calls with standard phones, though this feature may have an added charge.

 Google Hangouts works with your Google account, allowing you to communicate with your Google contacts through text messages, video chats and voice calls.
 A great thing about Google Hangouts is if you’re on the go, you can start a Hangouts session on your computer, and seamlessly continue it on your mobile device.